Cashflow. It’s the lifeblood of your business because, let’s face it, without it, you have no business at all.

 An example of this is by turning your sales into dollars faster, by offering customers an incentive for early payments and a penalty for late payments.
 For example, discounts could be applied to any account paid early, and interest could be added to any invoice that has gone neglected for too long.

 Supplier relationships could be reviewed too, such as discussing the possibility of extended payment terms in exchange for something extra you could do for them.

 Are you selling your products for too little or undervaluing your services?
 Chances are you might be.

 You may be concerned that by raising your prices your sales will suffer, but it’s important to remember, that when you raise the price of your product or service, their perceived value also tends to rise.
 So, don’t come to any conclusions until you’ve tested the market out first.

 Do some research, test the waters, and find your happy middle-ground for pricing – not too affordable, but not too expensive.
 Once you’ve found this, you may be surprised at how this helps boost your cashflow without losing sales.

 Business cash flow is important.
 It’s about finding that optimal balance between the cash that’s coming in and the cash that’s going out.

-At Crest Accountants on the Gold Coast, we have over 40 years’ experience in working with and advising business owners on cash flow management, forecasting, planning and more.
+Our cash flow accountants at Crest Accountants have over 40 years’ experience in working with and advising business owners on cash flow management, forecasting, planning and more.
 We take the time to get to know our clients so that you feel confident we have your best interest at heart.
 Crest Accountants, accountants you can trust.